Myths About Shoulder Injury in Sports

 Myth #1: “Should My Shoulder really be weak; I will probably be wearing my rotator’s cuff.”

-Facts: The rotating shoulder cuff has four muscles which regulate most of the upper arm movements.
+Facts: The rotating shoulder cuff has four muscles that regulate most of the upper arm movements.

-The athlete who suffer from immense shoulder pain probably do not have a thick rotator cuff tear.
+The athlete who suffers from immense shoulder pain probably does not have a thick rotator cuff tear.
 A shoulder impingement can be a likely diagnosis if an active athlete cannot attribute his unexpectedly fragile and painful shoulder to a violent fall or painful incident.
-Shoulder impingements are a prevalent injury to the climbing, lifting, crawling and carrying athletes, such as the Spartan racers.
-You can verify the accurate diagnosis with a competent assessment by an orthopedic doctor, sports trainer or physical therapist.
+Shoulder impingements are a prevalent injury to the climbing, lifting, crawling, and carrying athletes, such as the Spartan racers.
+You can verify the accurate diagnosis with a competent assessment by an orthopedic doctor, sports trainer, or physical therapist.

 Myth #2: “If I want to be strong on My shoulders, I need many overhead works.”

-Facts: Same muscles that lift up your arm to the horizontal level of shoulder also lift up the arm overhead.
+Facts: The same muscles that lift up your arm to the horizontal level of the shoulder also lift up the arm overhead.

 Myth #3: Chest muscle is the most important muscle to prevent any kind of shoulder injury